ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 These may include:

 - Lemon Squeezy for Premium purchases and licensing;
-- Microsoft and Visual Studio Marketplace for distribution of the extension;
+- Microsoft and Visual Studio Marketplace for distribution of the extension and Visual Studio Code platform functionality;
-- GitHub where used for source-related notices, feedback, or issue reporting;
+- GitHub where used for Terms, privacy notices, feedback, or issue reporting;
+- telemetry infrastructure used solely to receive or analyze the limited usage telemetry described in Section 1, if applicable;
 - the database server, cloud database provider, or infrastructure selected by the user; and
 - technical libraries, drivers, or infrastructure necessary to operate the Software.